gonmolina/notes_pc/pages/Ideas for selecting Plant (Invap) signals.md

 - {{renderer excalidraw, excalidraw-2024-09-09-12-27-38}}
 - Components:
-	- - a component that show tag, description ? (maybe) -
+	- a component that show tag, maybe description, and add or remove signal for a given tag -
+-